 Students will be provided with study guides to assist them with their preparation for exams.
-Study guides are intended to prime the students for MOST, but not all, of the content on the upcoming exam.
-Students will need to use information from the class lectures and the textbook to satisfy the study guides.
+Students will need to use information from the class lectures and the textbook to complete the study guides.
+No credit will be given for completion of the guides, and completion is optional.